Understand the Wilshire 5000: A Guide to US Market Performance

-The Wilshire 5000 Total Market Index is an extensive stock market index that aims to track the performance of every publicly traded company in the United States.
-It was created in 1974 by Wilshire Associates and is considered one of the broadest measures of the U.S. equity market.
-Unlike other indices, such as the S&P 500, which only includes 500 large companies, the Wilshire 5000 encompasses thousands of stocks, reflecting the true diversity of the U.S. market.
+The Wilshire 5000 Total Market Index is an extensive stock market index designed to track the performance of every publicly traded company in the United States.
+Established in 1974 by Wilshire Associates, it is regarded as one of the broadest measures of the U.S. equity market.
+Unlike other indices, such as the S&P 500-which includes only 500 large companies-the Wilshire 5000 encompasses thousands of stocks, offering a comprehensive reflection of the true diversity of the U.S. market.

 The Wilshire 5000 includes:

-Common Stocks: This index primarily consists of common stocks, which are shares representing ownership in a company.
+Common Stocks: This index primarily consists of common stocks, representing ownership in a company.

 Micro-Cap to Large-Cap Stocks: It covers a wide range of market capitalizations, from micro-cap stocks to large-cap companies, providing a holistic view of the market.